microsoft/fast/packages/web-components/fast-components/docs/api-report.md

     };
 }, typeof TextArea>;

-// Warning: (ae-incompatible-release-tags) The symbol "FASTTextField" is marked as @public, but its signature references "TextField" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "fastTextField" is marked as @public, but its signature references "TextField" which is marked as @internal
 //
 // @public
-export const FASTTextField: (overrideDefinition?: import("@microsoft/fast-foundation").OverrideFoundationElementDefinition<{
+export const fastTextField: (overrideDefinition?: import("@microsoft/fast-foundation").OverrideFoundationElementDefinition<{
     baseName: string;
     template: (context: any, definition: any) => import("@microsoft/fast-element").ViewTemplate<TextField_2, any>;
     styles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;